HumanCellAtlas/metadata-schema/contributing.md

 For proposed changes where consensus looks unlikely, as the review deadline looms (~ 1 day before if possible), the assigned committer should schedule a phone call to discuss the issue with the interested parties.
 If no consensus can be reached, the process should be extended by 5 working days for more interaction.
 At the end of these 5 days, if no consensus has been reached, the two possible solutions should be presented to the committers and a vote should be called with the committers to the metadata-schemas repo, the solution with most votes being taken forward.

-## Specific steps for contributing changes to the metadata schema
+## Specific steps for contributing changes

 This section outlines steps for contributors to suggest changes to the metadata schema via pull requests.